 What are the costs for the service?

 We only receive compensation if we are able to successfully lower your rent.
 If we are not successful, for whatever reason, the service is completely free.
-In case of a successful reduction of your rent we receive the rental savings for four months (incl.
+In case of a successful reduction of your rent we receive the rental savings for five months (incl.
 VAT).
 But you don’t have to pay us anything.
 We receive the amount from your landlord because we offset your refund claim with our compensation.